MosheBerman/KosherCocoa/README.md

 - Daf Yomi - The daily talmud study program followed by thousands of Jews worldwide.
 - Chagim - When Jewish holidays fall.

+See the [full documentation](https://github.com/MosheBerman/KosherCocoa/blob/master/Documentation.md) or poke around the file headers.

 Setting it up:
 ---
 Clone into, or download, the repository.
 Copy the folder called `Library` and import KosherCocoa.h.
 If you only want sunrise and sunset, you can copy the folder called `Solar` and ignore the rest.